tokyosheep/watchFolderPS/readme.md

     <li>
         <h3>export</h3>
         <p>
-            it exports image after open it. it must turn on with save options. without this option , the Extension makes folder and save image in it. if you turn on it , the Extension'll save image in the folder you selected on this option. you can't set same folder with watch.
+            it exports image after open it. it must turn on with save options. without this option , the Extension makes folder and saves image in it. if you turn on it , the Extension'll save image in the folder you selected on this option. you can't set same folder with watch.
         </p>
     </li>
 </ul>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Z3spycglT1Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h2>download packed file</h2>
 <p>download the zxp file blow the link and install use<a href="https://install.anastasiy.com/">Anastasiy’s Extension Manager</a></p>